confluentinc/ksql/design-proposals/klip-11-DQL.md

--- The output stream contains one record for each record in the table (ie, full table scan) based on the table generation --   when the query was deployed plus a record for all future updates (we discuss later how the "start point" of the query can be changed, --   i.e., start the query from an older table version) -- note: the output is fact stream!
+-- The output stream contains one record for each record in the table (ie, full table scan) based on the table generation --   when the query was deployed plus a record for all future updates (we discuss later how the "start point" of the query can be changed, --   i.e., start the query from an older table version) -- note: the output is a fact stream!
 -- the first statement above shows the full syntax `CSAS <query>` while the second one is potential syntactic sugar for the same thing -
 --   the same grammar question as above (ie, CREATE MV statement) raises (again, not important to the core design we want to discuss here)
 ```